MicrosoftDocs/win32/desktop-src/tablet/speech-and-accessibility.md

 ---
-Description: For applications to be accessible, information about screen content must be exposed by using the voice-recognition utilities. ms.assetid: 6fc4116b-1516-49e2-acad-da376d2efa50
+description: For applications to be accessible, information about screen content must be exposed by using the voice-recognition utilities. ms.assetid: 6fc4116b-1516-49e2-acad-da376d2efa50
 title: Speech and Accessibility ms.topic: article